 - Heat index– the heat index (HI), or the “apparent temperature,” measures how the combination of high heat and humidity affects the human body.
 The HI is an indication of what the air temperature feels like when humidity is included.

 - Heat wave– the National Weather Service defines a heat wave as a temperature of 90 degrees Fahrenheit or higher for at least three days.

 - Ozone advisory– a warning used when the ground level ozone (a pollutant) is high.
 When this advisory is issued, outdoor activities should be limited and those with breathing problems, such as asthma, should refrain from heavy physical activity.

 Code Orange – defined by the Environmental Protection Agency is a time where the Air Quality Index is at an unhealthy level for sensitive groups.
 This means that people within sensitive groups may experience health effects, yet the general public is not likely to be affected.

-Code Red – defined as when the National Weather Service extended weather forecast includes at least three consecutive days of 95° F or above temperatures with high humidity.
-Code red can also be an indication of when the Air Quality Index is at an unhealthy level (151-200) for everyone.
+Code Red – defined as when the National Weather Service extended weather forecast includes at least three consecutive days of 95 degrees Fahrenheit or above temperatures with high humidity.
+Code Red can also be an indication of when the Air Quality Index is at an unhealthy level (151-200) for everyone.
 According to the Environmental Protection Agency, people may begin to experience health effects; members of sensitive groups may experience more serious health effects.